 Born at 2 Crown Office Row, Inner Temple.
+Studied at Christ's Hospital where he became friends with Samuel Taylor Coleridge.
 "Elia" is the pseudonym Lamb used for a series of essays he wrote for the London Magazine and then published in book form, 1821 - 33.

 Charles and his sister Mary both experienced periods of insanity but Mary outclassed him.
 In 1796, aged 32, Mary stabbed and killed their mother with a table knife.
 Charles, only aged 21, rescued Mary from a life in prison by taking responsibility for her.
 They lived together for the rest of his life, leading a rich social life in London, moving to Edmonton in 1828.